mileweb/docs-content-cdn/zh/docs/portal/edge-configurations/creating-property.md

 <p align=center><img src="/docs/resources/images/edge-configurations/Edge-Logic-Wizard-Prompt.png" alt="wizard prompt" width="900"></p>

-After making your selection, complete the settings in the Edge Logic Wizard page, and then click <b>OK</b> to display the Edge Logic code in the <b>Edge Logic</b> field.
+After making your selection, complete the settings in the Edge Logic Wizard page, and then click <b>OK</b> to display the Edge Logic code.
 You can then edit the code shown in the field as necessary or click the <b>Wizard</b> button to change your selections.

-<b>Note:</b> If the code in the <b>Edge Logic</b> field is extremely long, check the <b>Soft Wrap Text</b> check box to display long text on multiple lines instead of one long line.
+<b>Note:</b> If the Edge Logic code is extremely long, check the <b>Soft Wrap Text</b> check box to display long text on multiple lines instead of one long line.

 ## TLS Settings